Roberto Lopes (footballer, born 1992)

-Roberto Lopes (born 17 June 1992), also known as Pico, is a professional footballer who currently plays as a defender for Shamrock Rovers.
-Born in Ireland, Lopes represents the Cape Verde national football team.
+Roberto Carlos Lopes (born 17 June 1992), also known as Pico, is a professional footballer who plays as a centre-back for Shamrock Rovers.
+Born in Ireland, he represents the Cape Verde national team.

+Club career

 Shamrock Rovers

 In November 2016 Lopes joined Shamrock Rovers after leaving rivals Bohemians.

-In 2019 Lopes started the FAI Cup final in which Rovers went on to win after defeating Dundalk on penalties winning the cup for the first time since 1987 and for a record 25th time.

-In 2020 Lopes was key member to the Shamrock Rovers squad who won the League of Ireland title for a record 18th time.
+During the 2019 FAI Cup, Lopes played for Rovers in the final.
+Rovers defeated Dundalk on penalties – winning the cup for the first time since 1987 and for a record 25th time.
+In 2020, Lopes was a member of the Shamrock Rovers squad that won the League of Ireland title for a record 18th time.

 International career

 Lopes was born in Ireland to a Cape Verdean father and Irish mother.
+He made one appearance for the Republic of Ireland's under 19 squad in 2011.
 Lopes made his international debut for the Cape Verde national team in a 2–0 friendly win over Togo in 2019.

 He was included in Cape Verde's squad for the delayed 2021 Africa Cup of Nations tournament.

+He was part of the Cape Verdean squad under manager Bubista in the 2023 Africa Cup of Nations tournament, where the nation made an extraordinary run to the quarter finals.

+In October 2025, Lopes was part of the Cape Verdean team that qualified for the 2026 FIFA World Cup after a 3-0 win against Eswatini.
+In doing so, Lopes became the first ever League of Ireland player to qualify for the World Cup.